Hong Kong Tramways: Practical information

 On average, the headway between each tram departure is approximately 1.5 minutes during peak hours.
 The maximum capacity of each tram is 115 people.
 Previously, the average tram speed was around 30 kph.
 Since early 2008, the speed of the trams was increased.
 The tram's general speed is currently around 40 kph.
 Most of the trams have a maximum speed of more than 50 kph, while some have a maximum speed of 60 kph.
 Hong Kong people informally call the tramway the "Ding Ding" and the trams as "Ding Dings", in reference to the double-bell ring used by the trams to warn pedestrians of their approach.
 Relative to buses and the subway system, trams are often the cheapest public transportation option.

 Fares

-As of 12 May 2025, HKT fares are HK$3.3 for adults, HK$1.6 for children, and HK$1.5 for elderly.
+As of 12 May 2025, HKT fares are $3.30 for adults, $1.60 for children, and $1.50 for elderly.
 Children under the age of 3 may travel for free.
 Unlike most forms of public transport in Hong Kong, HKT implements flat fare, which means the fare remains constant regardless of the distance travelled.
-There is also an option for monthly tickets, which cost HK$260 and are sold at the Shek Tong Tsui, Causeway Bay, and North Point termini at the end of each month.
+There is also an option for monthly tickets, which cost $260 and are sold at the Shek Tong Tsui, Causeway Bay, and North Point termini at the end of each month.

-Passengers pay upon alighting by either depositing the exact fare in coins into the farebox, using a credit card (Visa, MasterCard, JCB, UnionPay, or American Express), mobile wallet e.g. Apple Pay, Google Pay, Alipay, or using an Octopus card.
+Passengers pay upon alighting by either depositing the exact fare in coins into the farebox, using a credit card (Visa, Mastercard, JCB, UnionPay or American Express), mobile wallet e.g. Apple Pay, Google Pay, Alipay, or using an Octopus card.
 Turnstiles at the tram entrances and closed-circuit television are installed to prevent fare evasion by passengers.